 Check the Status of Your Application

-If you’d like to check the status of your infant’s passport application, click here.
-You will be asked for your last name, date of birth, and last four digits of your social security number.
+When you check the status of your infant’s passport application, you will be asked for your last name, date of birth, and last four digits of your social security number.
 It may take 2 weeks to receive a status update when you apply or renew.
 In addition, you can receive email updates by signing up through the online passport status system.

 If, after two weeks, the online system says it has been mailed out to you, but you have not received it, contact the National Passport Information Center.
 From there, a customer service representative will instruct you to fill out a DS-86 form indicating you did not receive it.